 Peanut absolutely adores his bath time, much like his brother did at his age.
 So we were determined to get him in the water on our trip to Sardinia.
 A baby float is a pool essential on holidays – helping your baby get used to the water and giving parents peace of mind that they are fully supported.
 Ours is over five years old and still going strong!

 UV protection swimsuits

 I just love sun protection swimsuits.
 Not only do babies and kids look adorable in them, but they are so brilliant at shielding their delicate skin.
 They protect children from UV Rays up to UPF 50+, and keep them cool while playing in the sun.
 Not only that, but anything to minimise rubbing sun cream onto squirmy babies can only be a good thing!

-There’s nothing worse than being on a beautiful beach with no sun shade – especially when you have children.
+There’s nothing worse than being on a beautiful beach with no sunshade – especially when you have children.
 We bought a sun tent some time ago to use in our garden, and since then, have always packed it with us when we go away.
 At first, we were unsure if it would fit in our luggage, but this one folds down flat and is simple to put up, too.
 It literally just pops open.
 It’s also huge – and can fit 2-3 people underneath.
 It’s great for napping children, too, or just like a shady base for babies to lie in.